Tulare labor camps rent strike: Strike

 On August 19, the Tulare County Farmers Association called for TCHA to take immediate steps to replace the metal hut housing with more habitable conditions.
 Public pressure and the rent strike had also led Sherman, of the housing authority and the rent strikers to sit down and discuss, with two people from the state government to mediate.
 No significant progress was made.

 That same month, the County Health and Building inspectors investigated the camps and determined they were not fit for human habitation, publicly condemning the shacks, and the operation to be illegal.
 Ferris Sherman and Earl Rouse, heads of the Housing Authority still attempted to evict the protestors through the courts.
 The inspectors found 51 building and health violations.
 However, in September, Judge Paul Eymen of the Tulare County Superior Court ruled in favor of the tenants, ruling no rent increase or eviction was justified and that the housing authority had to repair or replace the housing within six months.

 Excerpt from September 1965 Farm Labor Vol. 3, No. 4 Magazine Issue.

 The tenants were represented by tenants Manuel Ponce, John Delgado and Daniel Delgado.
 With lawyers James Herndon and Carlos LaRoche defending them in court.
 The tenants agreed tentatively to pay back rent, at the $18 old rent (and $5 for each additional cabin), from the escrow account, the Tenants' Trust Fund, which it had been being paid into during the strike.

 The rent strike had cost the Tulare County Housing Authority over $7,000 up to this point.
 Tenants also stated, that if the conditions didn't improve, the strike would shortly resume.
 Additionally the County Board of Supervisors specifically set the six-month deadline for a plan or start on building better housing, with criminal negligence charges also being considered.

 The rent strikers, in the face of no improvements, did not pay the back rent until later in March 1968 when a final settlement was reached.

 By 1966, $1.2 million would be given to the TCHA by the federal government to construct livable housing.
 Half of which was given and the other half being lent with an expectation of repayment.

 Following concerns of the condemned huts being torn down, leaving the tenants nowhere to live, the board members expanded the grace period three more months from when it was set to expire on July 1, 1967.
 Thus preventing the Tulare County Housing Authority's planned eviction.
 200 new dwellings would be set to replace the huts, with the project contract to be awarded on September 25.
 In addition tenants had concerns about the planned monthly rent for the new buildings, $60 a month which they would be unable to pay.

-Then on March, 1968 the rent strike had officially concluded, with a final written agreement reached:
+Then in March 1968 the rent strike had officially concluded, with a final written agreement reached: